Frequently Asked Questions

 Chapter level for each level and division.
 National prizes are

 subsidized out of the fees paid by each entrant.
-National Prizes
+National Prizes include

 Q: [How many students may enter Le Grand